lhohan/claude-code-plugins/jujutsu-vcs/docs/decisions/01-use-hooks-over-skills-for-jujutsu-vcs.md

 - **Skills are invoked mid-conversation**: Claude must recognize a task involves VCS operations and decide to invoke the skill.
 By the time Claude starts writing commands, it may have forgotten the context, or never recognized the situation as VCS-related.
 - **Hooks are always present at start**: Context injected via SessionStart hooks is guaranteed to be visible in every session from the beginning, before any task analysis occurs.

+### The Git Training Bias

+LLMs are overwhelmingly trained on `git` usage.
+When a user requests a VCS operation (e.g., "commit these changes"), the model's statistical probability heavily favors generating `git commit`.

+- **Resistance to Skills**: A Skill requires the model to pause, reflect ("I should check for a different VCS tool"), and deviate from its strongest training pathway.
+This is prone to failure.
+- **Proactive Override**: A Hook acts as a "billboard" in the context window, altering the ground rules before the model forms its first thought, effectively preempting the default `git` behavior.

 ### Precedent from Official Plugins

 The official Claude Code plugins follow a clear pattern: